-According to the Dual Enrollment Articulation Agreement, the selection of texts and associated instructional materials (e.g., graphing calculators and software) is approved by the MCC Department Chair with input from the faculty members teaching the course.
+According to the Dual Enrollment Articulation Agreement, the selection of texts and associated instructional materials (e.g., graphing calculators and software) is approved by the SCF Department Chair with input from the faculty members teaching the course.
 Every effort will be made to continue the use of instructional materials in inventory.
+SCSB will follow the state adoption cycle of updating textbooks every 6 years.
 All personnel will work to meet calendar needs requested by the Instructional Materials Services Manager.